 They leaf out in the spring followed by brilliant blossoms of fragrant blooms in the late spring – May to June.
 The trumpet-shaped blooms may be pure white to pale pink and occasionally marked with orange or yellow.
-These are borne in clusters of
+These are borne in clusters of 5-10 showy blooms.

-Newly emerging twigs are red to orange brown but, as they age, attain a gray-brown color.
+Newly emerging twigs are red-to-orange-brown but, as they age, attain a gray-brown color.

 Where Do Western Azaleas Grow?

-Western azalea plants are one of two azalea shrubs native to western North America.
+Western azalea plants are one of two azalea shrubs native to Western North America.

 Also called California azalea, this azalea occurs north into the Oregon coast and into the southern mountains of San Diego County as well as into the Cascade and Sierra Nevada Mountain ranges.

 R. occidentale was first described by explorers in the 19th century.
 Seeds were sent to Veitch Nursery in England in 1850, making the Western azalea directly responsible for the evolution of deciduous hybrid azaleas sold today.

 Native Western azalea is known to thrive in serpentine soils, which are rich in magnesium and usually in iron but poor in calcium.
 Only certain plant species can tolerate these concentrations of minerals, which make native azalea shrubs interesting to varying scientific groups.